vegaprotocol/vega/README.md

 The provisioning of new markets is **coming soon**.

-Vega supports a single fixed market with ID `BTC/DEC19` which can be passed to APIs as the field `Market` in protobuf/rest/graphql requests.
+Vega supports a single fixed market with ID `BTC/DEC19` which can be passed to APIs as the field `Market` in protobuf / REST / GraphQL requests.

 ## Trading